 As such, the overall portfolio consists of an active portfolio with weight wA and a passive portfolio with weight wP = 1-wA.

-The Treynor-Black model is an active investment approach that tries to improve modern portfolio theory.
-In particular, the approach tries to take into account investors’ stock picks in the optimization process.
+The Treynor-Black model is an active investment approach that tries to improve the standard approach under modern portfolio theory.
+In particular, Treynor and Black propose an approach that ries to take into account investors’ security selection in the optimization process.